 "The earliest notices now to be found on Universalism after the clays of the apostles are in the writings of some of the more prominent Gnostic sects.”

 Gnosticism was “one of the three main belief systems” within 1st century Christianity.
-This “Christian Gnosticism”, as it has been labelled, though an early form of Christianity was crushed by early persecutions.
+This “Christian Gnosticism”, as it has been labeled, though an early form of Christianity was crushed by early persecutions.
 Later in the 12th century, the inquisition may have begun as an attempt to destroy a resurgence of these ideas.

 ideas “are once again experiencing a